Telephone: +44 (0)24 765 22919

 Email: T dot Fetzer at warwick dot ac dot uk

-Thiemo Fetzer is an Associate Professor in the Economics department at the University of Warwick and a Visiting Fellow at the London School of Economics.
+Thiemo Fetzer is a Professor in the Economics department at the University of Warwick and a Visiting Fellow at the London School of Economics.

 Thiemo's research has been featured in the New York Times, the Washington Post, the Guardian, Foreign Policy, Le Monde, and the Financial Times.
 He is also affiliated with the Centre for Economic Policy Research (CEPR), the Centre for Competitive Advantage in the Global Economy (CAGE) at University of Warwick and the Spatial Economics Research Centre (SERC) at London School of Economics, CESifo, and the Pearson Institute at University of Chicago.

 London School of Economics, London, United Kingdom